spicysomtam/beam-flink-1-12-k8s/README.md

 Combine Apache Beam with an Apache Flink runner and cluster (kubernetes) using examples from both websites.

-Kubernetes cluster setup further down this document.
+Kubernetes cluster setup further down this document; you can easily spin up a small kubernetes cluster in docker for testing on your pc.

 All of this runs on Linux (Ubuntu, etc).